fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ## AWS Elastic Beanstalk

+* AWS Elastic Beanstalk is the fastest and simplest way to get an application up and running on AWS.
 * Developers can simply upload their application code, and the service automatically handles all the details, such as resource provisioning, load balancing, Auto scaling, and monitoring.
+* With AWS Elastic Beanstalk, you can quickly deploy and manage applications on the AWS cloud without worrying about the infrastructure that runs those applications. * An AWS Elastic Beanstalk application is the logical collection of these AWS Elastic Beanstalk components, which includes environments, versions, and environment configurations.
+* In AWS Elastic Beanstalk, an application is conceptually similar to a folder.
+* _Application Version_
+	* An application version refers to a specific, labeled iteration of deployable code for a web application.
+	* An application version points to an S3 object that contains the deployable code.
+	* Applications can have many versions and each application version is unique.
+	* In a running environment, organizations can deploy any application version they already uploaded to the application, or they can upload and immediately deploy a new application version.
+	* Organizations might upload multiple application versions to test differences between one version of their web application and another.
+* _Environment_
+	* An environment is an application version that is deployed onto AWS resources.
+	* Each environment runs only a single application version at a time; however, the same version or different versions can run in as many environments at the same time as needed.
+	* When an environment is created, AWS Elastic Beanstalk provisions the resources needed to run the application version that is specified.
+	* _Environment Configuration_
+		* An environment configuration identifies a collection of parameters and settings that define how an environment and its associated resources behave.
+		* When an environment’s configuration settings are updated, AWS Elastic Beanstalk automatically applies the changes to existing resources or deletes and deploys new resources depending on the type of change.
+* When an AWS Elastic Beanstalk environment is launched, the environment tier, platform, and environment type are specified.
+* _Environment tier_ : that determines whether AWS Elastic Beanstalk provisions resources to support a web application that handles HTTP(S) requests (___web server tier___) or an application that handles background-processing tasks (___worker tier___).
+* Elastic Beanstalk provides platform support for the programming languages Java, Node.js, PHP, Python, Ruby, and Go with support for the web containers Tomcat, Passenger, Puma, and Docker.

+__Use Cases__

+A company provides a website for prospective home buyers, sellers, and renters to browse home and apartment listings for more than 110 million homes.
+The website processes more than three million new images daily.
+It receives more than 17,000 image requests per second on its website during peak traffic from both desktop and mobile clients.
+The company was looking for ways to be more agile with deployments and empower its developers to focus more on writing code instead of spending time managing and configuring servers, databases, load balancers, firewalls, and networks.
+It began using AWS Elastic Beanstalk as the service for deploying and scaling the web applications and services.
+Developers were empowered to upload code to AWS Elastic Beanstalk, which then automatically handled the deployment, from capacity provisioning, load balancing, and Auto Scaling, to application health monitoring.
+Because the company ingests data in a haphazard way, running feeds that dump a ton of work into the image processing system all at once, it needs to scale up its image converter fleet to meet peak demand.
+The company determined that an AWS Elastic Beanstalk worker fleet to run a Python Imaging Library with custom code was the simplest way to meet the requirement.
+This eliminated the need to have a number of static instances or, worse, trying to write their own Auto Scaling configuration.
+By making the move to AWS Elastic Beanstalk, the company was able to reduce operating costs while increasing agility and scalability for its image processing and delivery system.

+__Key Features__

+* Additionally, developers retain full control over the AWS resources powering their application and can perform a variety of functions by simply adjusting the configuration settings such as:
+	* Selecting the EC2 instance type
+	* Choosing the database and storage options
+	* Enabling login access to EC2 instances
+	* Enhancing application security by enabling HTTPS protocol on the load balancer
+	* Adjusting application server settings (for example, JVM settings) and passing environment variables
+	* Adjust Auto Scaling settings to control the metrics and thresholds used to determine when to add or remove instances from an environment

 ## AWS Virtual Private Cloud (VPC)